Or I shall faint. A plague a' both your houses!

 "Kill me, and be cursed.
 You are no king of mine."

-- And given what happens later in the book, seems it worked.
+- Given what happens later in the book, seems it worked.

 - In Joseph Payne Brennan's "Canavan's Back Yard" one Goodie Larkins, accused of turning a child into a wild dog was cornered in a marsh and torn to bits by seven fierce dogs which had been deliberately starved for two weeks.